Vouni: The Temple of Athena

 Athena head with a corinthian helmet.
-From Vouni ca. 475–325.
+From Vouni c.
+475 B.C..

-Since the temple’s ground has been exposed to weather and wind during the years, only the lowermost part of the walls was preserved.
+Since the temple's ground had been exposed to weather and wind, only the lowermost part of the walls was preserved.
 The architectural remains consist of foundation walls and floors of various constructions and compositions.
 Further, some bases for statues and altars were found.
-Many of the walls were erected on solid rock and the firm foundation that was made of ashlars kept together by gypsum mortar that needed to be created since the rock slopes towards the west.
+Many of the walls were erected on solid rock and the firm foundation was made of ashlar kept together by gypsum mortar which needed to be created since the rock slopes towards the west.

-The temple area’s architecture can be divided into three separate parts.
-The first one is a square building with one room, called room I. The second part called room II consists of walls 58 and creates a rectangular building.
-The third part consists of Rooms V–VII which create a block of houses built together.
+The temple area's architecture can be divided into three parts.
+The first is a square building with one room, called room I. The second part called room II consists of walls 58 and creates a rectangular building.
+The third part consists of rooms V–VII which make up a block of houses built together.
 It is unclear if they were built during the same period.
 Between these buildings, there are some courtyards as well, as a kind of forecourt.
 One of the purposes of the courtyards seems to have been to set up sculptures and some altars.
 The sculptures represented Athena and were not placed in a specific order.
 It seems like most of them were placed in the center of the court just next to the entrance.
 According to the Swedish archaeologists the building with the rooms V–VII seems to have been used as a treasury for votive offerings or something similar.

 Since the archaeologists found a bronze bowl with the name Athena inscribed on it, as well as bronze weapons and a lot of sculptures that probably represent the goddess they concluded that this was a temple to the goddess Athena.
-The sanctuary was created during the first half of the 5th century.
-After the middle of the century Room 1 was added.
+The sanctuary was created during the first half of the 5th century B.C.
+After the middle of the century room 1 was added.
 Nothing indicates when the whole temple site was destroyed or abandoned but there is no archaeological material found ascribed to a later period than the Cypro-Classic II period.